EternalllZM/rtd-codz/docs/source/meme_database.rst

 Overview
 ------------
 .. important::

-    :ref:`This page serves to act as a database for the inside jokes of the server.`
+    `This page serves to act as a database for the inside jokes of the server.`

 Kindertown
 ------------